-The Otherwise Award (formerly Tiptree Award) was founded by Karen Joy Fowler and Pat Murphy.
+The Otherwise Award (formerly Tiptree Award) was founded by Karen Joy Fowler and Pat Murphy in 1991.
 For the first few years of the award, Pat ran the finances out of her checking account, and the two Founding Mothers did all the administrative and organizing work.
-As you could guess, that shortly became untenable, and the award was formally incorporated as The James Tiptree Literary Award Council, a registered U.S. 501(c)(3) nonprofit corporation, which is why your donations are tax-deductible in the United States.
-As part of the incorporation process, the award was designed to be run by a “motherboard” (we love the pun!) of five or more people who make financial, process, and other practical decisions for the award.
+But that became untenable, and the award was formally incorporated as a registered U.S. 501(c)(3) nonprofit corporation, which makes your donations tax-deductible in the United States.
+As part of the incorporation process, the award was designed to be run by a “motherboard” of five or more people who make financial, process, and other practical decisions for the award.

 Gretchen Treu is a feminist, queer bookseller with a deep knowledge of and affection for science fiction and fantasy.
-They are events coordinator and book buyer for science fiction, fantasy, and children’s books at A Room of One’s Own, an independent, local bookstore that is a central part of Madison’s feminist community.
-Gretchen is a past co-chair and current concom member of WisCon.
-They have had the pleasure of serving on the 2013 Tiptree Award jury, and are currently responsible for requesting suggested titles for the current Tiptree jury.
-When not reading and opining about SF/F, they spend time with their son and family, nerd out about various fandoms, and stress out about politics.
+They co-own A Room of One’s Own, an independent, local bookstore that is a central part of Madison’s feminist community.
+Gretchen is a past co-chair of WisCon.
+They have had the pleasure of serving on the 2013 Award jury, and are currently responsible for requesting suggested titles for the current Otherwise jury.
+When not reading and opining about SF/F, they spend time with their children and family, nerd out about various fandoms, and stress out about politics.

 Karen Joy Fowler